 This is the final post in our three-part series about improving your business website.
 Be sure to check out our previous articles about ensuring your site has the basics covered and helps customers get what they need.
 Today we’ll offer some tips to help your site show up on search engines like Google and Bing.

 Vexed by the problem of how to get more customers, most small businesses have found success over the years by following the traditional playbook of treating customers well and advertising their services locally.
 While those efforts are still important, every business must now have at least a basic Web strategy to stay competitive.

-According to data from Vistaprint Digital, 36% of customers find new businesses by searching online.
+7 out of 10 people search online to confirm business credentials before deciding to visit for the first time.
 Google processes more than 1.2 trillion searches per year, which means lots of people are looking for things online, every second.
 So, you need a solid business website, and customers need to be able to find it when they perform online searches.

 You can use search engine optimization (SEO) techniques to increase the likelihood that your company shows up in customer searches.
 SEO is a broad topic, so for this post we’ll focus on the basics.

 Make sure your website loads quickly

 Google, in particular, rewards websites that offer a good experience to users, and its search algorithm reflects this.
 Search engines know that slow websites lose users.
-In fact, data from Kissmetrics suggests that you only have 2-3 seconds to load before users will give up on your website.
+In fact, you only have around 2-3 seconds to get your site loaded before users will give up and go elsewhere.

 The Website Highlights feature in Womply’s dashboard gives you a simple view of your website’s load speed score.
 If your page is loading too slowly, this feature will also provide tips and direction for fixing the problem.

 Fix broken links